 Sarah L. Morelli

-Prof. Morelli's forthcoming book, A Guru's Journey: Pandit Chitresh Das and Indian Classical Dance in Diaspora (University of Illinois Press) is an ethnographic account of Pandit Das's dance company and school, his contributions to kathak dance and processes of culture-change in artistic diasporas.
-These issues also inform her earlier work on hip-hop and youth culture in South Korea.
-Prof. Morelli's research on kathak has led to publications in The Music of Multicultural America: Performance, Identity and Community in the United States (edited by Kip Lornell and Anne Rasmussen), Anthropological Notebooks and College Music Symposium Forums.
-She is the author of the Instructor's Manual for the college-level world music textbook Soundscapes (W.W.
-Norton, 3rd ed.) and is currently co-editing a volume with Zoe Sherinian titled Music and Dance as Everyday South Asia.
+Her monograph, A Guru’s Journey: Pandit Chitresh Das and Indian Classical Dance in Diaspora (University of Illinois Press, 2019), is an ethnographic account of Pandit Das’s dance company and school, his unique contributions to kathak, and processes of culture-change in artistic diasporas.
+This research has also led to publications in The Music of Multicultural America: Performance, Identity, and Community in the United States, Anthropological Notebooks, and College Music Symposium Forums.

 - Ph.D., Ethnomusicology, Harvard University, 2007